glato/emerge/README.md

 ### **8.** Start your web app
 Now just copy the above mentioned `file://` path to any modern web browser and interactively expore the emerge codebase 😉

+#### **8.1** Currently emerge offers the following keyboard shortcuts in the interactive web app:

+- ℹ️ Hovering over a node and pressing the key `s` to select and highlight or deselect a specific node
+- ℹ️ Resetting the currently active node selection by pressing the `r` key
+- ℹ️ Fading all unselected nodes to have a more highlighted visualization of you currenty selected nodes by pressing the `f` key

 And now let's make this more interesting ...